 • Vipers: The common European adder (Vipera berus) and nose-horned viper (Vipera ammodytes) are present in rocky and forested areas.
 Bites are rare but require hospital treatment.
 Wear closed hiking boots in scrubby or rocky terrain.

 • Stray dogs: Romania's stray dog population, particularly in Bucharest, has been a persistent issue.
-Bites do occur; if bitten, seek immediate medical attention — rabies post-exposure prophylaxis (PEP) is available in Romanian hospitals and is effective when administered promptly.
+Bites do occur; if bitten, seek immediate medical attention since rabies post-exposure prophylaxis (PEP) is available in Romanian hospitals and is effective when administered promptly.

 Medical Facilities and Emergency Care

 • Bucharest: Several well-regarded private hospitals: Regina Maria, Medicover, and Polisano networks operate across major cities with English-speaking staff and generally high quality of care.
-Costs are significantly lower than Western Europe — an ER visit with basic treatment typically runs €50–200.
+Costs are significantly lower than in Western Europe — an ER visit with basic treatment typically runs €50–200.

 • EU citizens can use the European Health Insurance Card (EHIC) at public Romanian hospitals for covered treatment at local rates.
-Be aware that public hospitals, particularly outside Bucharest, vary significantly in quality — private clinics are strongly preferred by most experienced travellers.
+Be aware that public hospitals, particularly outside Bucharest, vary significantly in quality and private clinics are strongly preferred by most experienced travellers.

 • Pharmacies (farmacie): Extremely well-stocked and good value.
 Many common medications available over the counter in Romania require prescriptions elsewhere.
 Pharmacists are generally knowledgeable and often speak basic English in cities.
 Look for the green cross sign.